 - For sports camp, children must select two different activities in which to specialize, and concentrate on them for the week.
 You must select (and pay for) two different activities when registering in the portal—please do not select the same activity twice.

-- If cancellation of registration is made by 9 am on the Monday two weeks prior to each week of enrollment, a full refund will be issued.
+- If cancellation of registration is made by 9 am on the Monday three weeks prior to each week of enrollment, a full refund will be issued.

-- If cancellation of registration is made by 9 am on the Monday one week prior to each week of enrollment, a 50% refund will be issued.
+- If cancellation of registration is made by 9 am on the Monday two weeks prior to each week of enrollment, a 50% refund will be issued.

 - If cancellation is made after 9 am on the Monday one week prior to each week of enrollment, no refund will be issued.

-- If applicable, refunds will be issued within 21 working days of notification.
+- If applicable, refunds will be issued to payment cards.

 For most summer program offerings, the day runs 9 am–3:15 pm, please check each activity for there specific timings.